miltonjohnston/three.js-test/README.md

-# Neon Runner Improved
+# Playground
-An improved version of my previous Neon Runner game using Three JS.
+A playground that holds all my fun and unique creations over the course of my ThreeJS journey!

 ## Setup
 Install dependencies